aedart/ion/docs/archive/current/README.md

 ::: danger
 Ion is still in development.
-You _SHOULD NOT_ use any of the packages in production.
+You _SHOULD NOT_ use any of the packages in a production environment.
 Breaking changes _**MUST**_ be expected for all `v0.x` releases!

 _Please review the [`CHANGELOG.md`](https://github.com/aedart/ion/blob/main/CHANGELOG.md) for additional details._